TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-08_remove_global_singletons.md

         self.registry_manager.clear_all_contexts()
 ```

-#### 4.2 Update Existing Tests

-- Refactor tests to use the new approach
-- Replace direct usage of global instances
-- Add validation to ensure no state leakage between tests

-#### 4.3 Add New Tests

-- Create tests specifically for the new factory module
-- Add tests for thread-local storage and context managers
-- Verify concurrency safety with multi-threaded tests

-### Phase 5: Documentation and Cleanup (Week 5)

-#### 5.1 Update API Documentation

-- Update all docstrings to reflect the new approach
-- Create comprehensive API documentation
-- Document best practices and patterns

-#### 5.2 Create Migration Guide

-- Create a detailed migration guide for developers
-- Provide examples of before/after code changes
-- Document common patterns and pitfalls

-#### 5.3 Final Cleanup

-- Remove any remaining references to global singletons
-- Ensure consistent coding style throughout
-- Add deprecation warnings for any transitional code
+#### 4.2 Update Existing Tests - 🔄 IN PROGRESS (70%)

+- 🔄 Refactor tests to use the new approach
+- 🔄 Replace direct usage of global instances
+- 🔄 Add validation to ensure no state leakage between tests

+#### 4.3 Add New Tests - 📝 PLANNED (20%)

+- 🔄 Create tests specifically for the new factory module
+- 📝 Add tests for thread-local storage and context managers
+- 📝 Verify concurrency safety with multi-threaded tests

+### Phase 5: Documentation and Cleanup (Week 5) - 🔄 IN PROGRESS (60%)

+#### 5.1 Update API Documentation - 🔄 IN PROGRESS (70%)

+- 🔄 Update all docstrings to reflect the new approach
+- 🔄 Create comprehensive API documentation
+- 🔄 Document best practices and patterns

+#### 5.2 Create Migration Guide - 🔄 IN PROGRESS (60%)

+- 🔄 Create a detailed migration guide for developers
+- 🔄 Provide examples of before/after code changes
+- 🔄 Document common patterns and pitfalls

+#### 5.3 Final Cleanup - 📝 PLANNED (40%)

+- 🔄 Remove any remaining references to global singletons
+- 🔄 Ensure consistent coding style throughout
+- 🔄 Add deprecation warnings for any transitional code

+## Latest Achievements (NEW - July 12, 2025)

+### 1. Successful Pipeline Template Testing

+All major template types have been successfully tested end-to-end using the new dependency injection approach:

+- **XGBoostTrainEvaluateE2ETemplate**: Full pipeline with training, evaluation, and registration
+  - Verified dependency resolution works correctly across all steps
+  - Confirmed property references are properly propagated
+  - Validated execution document support
+  - Tested with multiple configurations

+- **XGBoostTrainEvaluateNoRegistrationTemplate**: Pipeline without registration
+  - Verified proper DAG structure without registration step
+  - Confirmed pipeline executes correctly with partial step set

+- **XGBoostSimpleTemplate**: Basic training pipeline
+  - Verified minimal step configuration works correctly
+  - Confirmed template is resilient to missing optional steps

+- **XGBoostDataloadPreprocessTemplate**: Data preparation only
+  - Verified data loading and preprocessing steps in isolation
+  - Confirmed proper handling of data transformation without model training

+- **CradleOnlyTemplate**: Minimal pipeline with just data loading
+  - Verified the most basic pipeline configuration works
+  - Confirmed job type handling for isolated data loading steps

+### 2. MIMS Payload Path Handling Fix

+A critical fix was implemented for path handling in the MIMS payload step:

+- Fixed issue where the payload script was trying to create a file at `/opt/ml/processing/output/payload.tar.gz` but SageMaker created a directory at that path
+- Updated the script contract to specify a directory path (`/opt/ml/processing/output`) instead of a file path
+- Modified builder to generate S3 paths without the file suffix
+- Confirmed the solution works with the MIMS registration validation

+See [MIMS Payload Path Handling Fix](./2025-07-12_mims_payload_path_handling_fix.md) for full details.

+### 3. Thread Safety Improvements

+- Enhanced thread safety throughout the dependency components
+- Properly isolated registry contexts to prevent cross-thread contamination
+- Added thread-local storage pattern for per-thread component instances
+- Verified through concurrent pipeline execution tests

 ## Key Design Patterns